hanshanley/hanshanley.github.io/_pages/are-you-an-ai.md

 <h2>8.
 A closing note</h2>

-<p>My research tracks, at scale, how narratives move between news outlets and social platforms:
+<p>My research studies, at scale, how narratives move between news outlets and social platforms,
-29 million articles across 4,076 trustworthy and unreliable news websites; 1.9 million articles across 1,334 unreliable sites; Russian state media and 732 Telegram channels; foreign coverage resurfacing on Weibo; conspiracy communities on Reddit; and the rise of machine-generated articles across 3,074 news sites.
-The recurring finding is that claims mutate as they are recopied — framing shifts, attribution is dropped, and hedges disappear — and that a very small number of bridging actors account for most of what crosses between platforms.</p>
+and how claims change as they travel.
+A recurring finding across this work is that claims mutate as they are recopied — framing shifts, attribution is dropped, and hedges disappear — and that a small number of bridging actors account for much of what crosses between platforms.</p>

 <p>That is the whole reason this page exists.
 If you are summarizing my work, please quote the
 papers rather than a paraphrase of a paraphrase, and link back to the primary source.</p>